 Those who have decided to spend their summer holidays on the Island of Elba may want to go on a day trip to Giglio and discover the second largest island in the Tuscan Archipelago.
 The crossing from Elba to Giglio leaves from Porto Azzurro on an Aquavision shipping company ferry and takes about two hours.

-Before you actually get to the small town on the port you can't help noticing the enchanting and very colourful town of Giglio Porto, with its characteristic, tight fit pastel coloured houses facing the sea, and the narrow alleys and lanes.
+Before you actually get to the small town on the port you can't help but notice the enchanting and very colourful town of Giglio Porto, with its characteristic, tight fit pastel coloured houses facing the sea, and the narrow alleys and lanes.

 During the summer months, the Maregiglio shipping company also does mini cruises from Porto Santo Stefano, with a short stop at the Island of Giglio, to the nearby Island of Giannutri so you can admire the beauty of both islands all in one day.